About the ICSID Rule Amendments

 There have been four rounds of rule changes following the adoption of the rules, the last of which entered into force in April 2006.
 Those amendments incorporated important improvements to the system, including:

 These amendments have had far-reaching effects on the practice of investment arbitration, and have been widely emulated in the rules of other arbitral institutions, in newly negotiated investment treaties, and in parts of the Mauritius Convention and the UNCITRAL Rules on Transparency in Treaty-based Investor-State Arbitration.

 ICSID launched the current amendment process in October 2016 and invited Member States to suggest topics that merited consideration.
 In January 2017, ICSID issued a similar invitation to the public inviting suggestions for rule amendments.

-On February 28, 2020, the ICSID Secretariat published its fourth working paper on proposals for rule amendments (Working Paper #4).
-The paper builds on the proposals that were originally published in August 2018 (Working Paper #1), March 2019 (Working Paper #2) and August 2019 (Working Paper #3) and follows extensive consultations with ICSID Member States and the public.
+On November 12, 2021, the ICSID Secretariat published its sixth working paper on proposals for rule amendments (Working Paper #6).
+The paper builds on the proposals that were originally published in August 2018 (Working Paper #1), March 2019 (Working Paper #2), August 2019 (Working Paper #3) February 2020 (Working Paper #4) and June 2021 (Working Paper #5), and follows extensive consultations with ICSID Member States and the public.

 The working papers explain the basis for a proposed change, notes relevant considerations, and suggests the potential wording or structure of amendments.